When is Dracula coming to TV? Who’s writing it? And who’s in the cast?

 Will there be a tie-in Dracula documentary?

 There’ll!
-Mark Gatiss has filmed a BBC2 one-off documentary known as In Search of Dracula, which is able to look at varied literary and onscreen model of the Depend, concluding in an interview together with his personal main man Claes Bang.
+Mark Gatiss has filmed a BBC2 one-off documentary referred to as In Search of Dracula, which can look at varied literary and onscreen model of the Rely, concluding in an interview together with his personal main man Claes Bang.

 Who’s making Dracula?

-As famous above, the collection is created by Steven Moffat and Mark Gatiss, and produced by Hartswood Movies – that’s the corporate run by Moffat’s spouse and inventive associate Sue Vertue – who additionally made Sherlock.
-The collection filmed in Bray Studios, Maidenhead, which coincidentally was the placement for a lot of basic vampire motion pictures starring Christopher Lee made by Hammer Movie Productions.
+As famous above, the sequence is created by Steven Moffat and Mark Gatiss, and produced by Hartswood Movies – that’s the corporate run by Moffat’s spouse and inventive accomplice Sue Vertue – who additionally made Sherlock.
+The sequence filmed in Bray Studios, Maidenhead, which coincidentally was the placement for a lot of basic vampire motion pictures starring Christopher Lee made by Hammer Movie Productions.

 Dracula will air on the BBC – who broadcast Sherlock – within the UK and Netflix internationally, with the 2 broadcasters cooperating within the manufacturing of the supernatural drama.